 When searching, follow these steps:

-- Choose Author from the Fields drop down list and place the composer’s name in the search box (e.g., Verdi).
+- Choose Author/Creator from the Search Filters drop-down list next to the composer’s name in the search box (e.g., Verdi).

-- Choose Title from the Fields drop down list and place the title of the piece in the search box (e.g., Il Trovatore).
-Click Search on the bottom left side of the page.
+- Choose Title from the next Any Fields drop-down list and place the title of the piece in the search box (e.g., Il Trovatore).
+Click Search.

 If you are searching for a piece that has a generic title (i.e., the name is based on a musical form) and may include an opus (or other identifying number) like Chopin’s Prelude Op.
-28, no. 10, it is sometimes more effective to use a broad search in the OneSearch box.
+28, no. 10, it is sometimes more effective to use the simple Library Search.

-For example, instead of inserting “Chopin Prelude op.
-28, no. 10” in the OneSearch box, include the composer’s name and pluralized form name with the opus number (e.g., Chopin preludes op.
+Instead of inserting “Chopin Prelude op.
+28, no. 10” in the search box, include the composer’s name and pluralized form name with the opus number (e.g., Chopin preludes op.
 28).
+Then, limit to Scores.

-Visit the Music Library Guide for more information and assistance on searching for music scores.
+Visit the Music Research Guide for more information on music resources.